Birthmark Treatment Options: What is Birthmark Treatment?

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

 Interested in Birthmark Treatment?
-Book a consultation with a skin specialist today.
+Request a consultation with a skin specialist today.

 *Treatment options may vary at each location.